TikTok and its employees prepare to fight Trump over app ban

 She said Trump won’t lose her vote over this, but she doesn’t understand all the fuss about the app’s Chinese ownership.
 “What are they gaining by spying on us?”
 Graef said.
 “We’re just doing stupid videos and having fun.”

+The Wall Street Journal reported on Tuesday that, until late last year, the TikTok app was able to track users of Android phones without their consent by collecting unique phone identifiers in a way that skirted privacy safeguards set by Google.
+TikTok responded that the technique it used is a common way to prevent fraud and said it no longer collects the unique identifier.

-The company said last week the way it collects data is typical for thousands of mobile apps.
-“We have made clear that TikTok has never shared user data with the Chinese government, nor censored content at its request,” it said.
+The company has repeatedly said that the way it collects data is typical for thousands of mobile apps.
+“We have made clear that TikTok has never shared user data with the Chinese government, nor censored content at its request,” said its statement last week.

+Trump's actions follow the lead of India, which has expressed similar security concerns and earlier this summer banned TikTok and dozens of other Chinese apps amid a military standoff between the two countries.

 Godwin said the employees' legal challenge will be focused on worker rights, not on the national security claims underlying Trump's order.